n3wang/general-docs-public/content/1 - software-engineering/K4 - Web Development/r1-The-big-picture.md

 #### What is the difference between imperative and declarative?
-Look at the following code and state why each is either imperative or declarative code a
+:p Look at the following code and state why each is either imperative or declarative code a
 ```js
 function add(arr) {